Enhancing Educational Equity: Strategies for Accessibility in Learning

 What is Accessibility?

 So, what is a disability?
 Under the Accessible Canada Act, disability means an impairment or functional limitation that reduces someone’s full involvement in society because of barriers they face.
-For example, some kinds of impairments that people experience are physical, mental, intellectual, cognitive, learning, communication, and sensory2.
+For example, some kinds of impairments that people experience are physical, mental, intellectual, cognitive, learning, communication, and sensory.

 Web Accessibility Principles

 The Web Accessibility Principles were created by the W3C and are included in the Web Content Accessibility Guidelines (WCAG).
-WCAG 2.1 covers a wide range of recommendations for making web content more accessible2 to a wider range of people with disabilities.
+WCAG 2.1 covers a wide range of recommendations for making web content more accessible to a wider range of people with disabilities.

 Why is Accessibility Important?